alexanderatallah/window.ai/README.md

 This endpoint accepts a request body containing the following parameters:

-- `model`: A string identifier for the model type to use.
 - `prompt`: The prompt(s) to generate completions for, encoded as a `string`.
 OR you can use ChatML format via `messages`:
 - `messages` an array of `ChatMessage`s.
 - `max_tokens`: The maximum number of tokens to generate in the completion.